Riverside County Small Claims Court, California

 What types of cases are filed in Riverside County Small Claims Court?

-Normally, a case must be filed in the County where the Defendant resides (lives for a person or business has its principle place of business).
-There are some exceptions to this rule (for example, an auto accident can be filed in the County where the accident occurred).
-A plaintiff can file a case in small claims court if the plaintiff is at least eighteen years old, or an emancipated minor.
+The general rule is the case or claim must be filed in the County where the defendant resides.
+Exceptions to this include automobile accidents (which can be filed where the accident happened).
+A person can file an action in small claims court if that person is at least 18 years old or a child who has been emancipated.
 If a plaintiff is under eighteen or mentally incompetent, a judge will appoint someone (normally a relative) as a guardian ad litem.
-A guardian ad litem is an adult appointed by the court to represent that person only for that case.
+The guardian ad litem acts on behalf of the person and makes decisions specifically for that case only.

 A person cannot sue in small claims court for more than $10,000.00.
-A corporation (or other entity that is not a natural person), cannot sue in small claims court for more than $5,000.00.
-A person can only file two small claims court actions for more than $2,500 in one year.
+A business can only sue for $5,000 or less in small claims court.
+A party can only file two actions that are more than $2,500 in a year.
 A party can file as many cases in small claims court with an amount of $2,500 or less.

 How much does it cost to sue in Riverside County Small Claims Court?